12 Summer Events in Mt. Pleasant to Experience This Year

 Beer enthusiasts rejoice!
 The Mt.
 Pleasant Craft Beer Festival is one of the most popular summer events in Mt.
 Pleasant.

 Best of all, whatever you purchase supports the local community.
 The Mt.
 Pleasant Jaycees use the proceeds to donate money to local nonprofits and organizations.
-More than $200,000 has been donated since the festival was started in 2014.
+More than $200,000 has been donated since the festival began in 2014.

 Art Flair